-* Monetary value: This can be seen either as a monetary value or the proportional value of every selected group of customers compared to the rest
+- Monetary value – This can be seen either as a monetary value or the proportional value of every selected group of customers compared to the rest

+"How likely is it that you would recommend [brand/company] to a friend or colleague?"
 This simple, widely used research-based survey allows you to make comparisons both within your company and against the standard within your industry.

-Please note!
+Note!
 Custobar offers this feature for an additional monthly fee.